Our 18km cycle route of Bolton and Horwich is a real beauty, and is set to be a central event of our Relay-Triathlon again in 2018.

 Don't forget, for anybody thinking about Lance Armstronging and pulling a fast one, you'll be wearing an ankle-timer, so no taking short cuts – we’ll know!).

 - Cyclists will have possession of their own bikes (no racking) near the Park St entrance to Queen’s Park.

 - On the team swimmer’s completion of their 20 lengths, the Cycling Marshals are radioed to allow the team cyclist to set off.

 - Cyclists continue around the well-signposted and marshalled course, taking care to follow UK road laws & The Highway Code, including stopping at traffic lights, zebra crossings and turns.

 - Cyclists must not “draft” – this is where cyclists continue side-by-side without ever overtaking.
 Instead, leave your fellow competitors space, and only overtake when it is safe and swift to do so, or you may be disqualified.

 - Cyclists complete their 18km and return to the start/finish line and dismount in the transition area to allow the runners to set off.

-Here’s a hint – a roadworthy bike is a good idea.
+Here’s a hint – a roadworthy bike is a GREAT idea.
 It’s the cyclists’ responsibility to ensure that they bring a bike that’s fit for purpose and safe to use.

 You also need to wear a safety helmet at all times, including while dismounted in the transition area.
 Competitors who do not wear their safety helmet at all times will be removed from the race – we HAVE to put the safety of competitors first.

 Other than that, you need to have a little think about the weather.
-It’s going to be early October, and if history teaches us anything, that means you’ve got as much chance of rain as you do of sun, so make sure you bring clothes to protect you against the elements but won’t hamper your cycling too much should you need them.
+Sure, it’s going to be late July and you've got a half-decent chance of sun.
+But this is still England, and if history teaches us anything you’ve got as much chance of rain as you do of sun, so make sure you bring clothes to protect you against the elements but won’t hamper your cycling too much should you need them.